websauna/websauna/docs/source/narrative/form/autoform.rst

 Edit includes attribute
 -----------------------

 This is the most common way to customize :doc:`CRUD <../crud/crud>` forms.
-Each CRUD class comes with ``includes`` attribute which lists a fields which are pulled from the SQLAlchemy columns, or other Python object properties, to a form.
+Each CRUD class comes with ``includes`` attribute which lists fields which are pulled from the SQLAlchemy columns, or other Python object properties, to a form.

 * :py:class:`websauna.system.crud.views.Add`